eda-ricercatore/gulyas-scripts/notes/uml.md

 	that is, coupling indicates the strength of inter-module relationships
 	\cite{WikipediaContributors2018i}.
 Coupling and cohesion are duals of each other \cite{WikipediaContributors2018i}.
-	There exists a correlation between low coupling and high cohesion, and another correlation between high coupling and low cohesion
+There exists a correlation between low coupling and high cohesion, and
+	another correlation between high coupling and low cohesion
 	\cite{WikipediaContributors2018i}.
-	Low coupling tend to indicate "a well-structured computer system and a good design, and" together with high cohesion facilitate high readability and maintainability \cite{WikipediaContributors2018i}.
+Low coupling tend to indicate "a well-structured computer system and a
+	good design, and" together with high cohesion facilitate high readability and maintainability \cite{WikipediaContributors2018i}.

+Coupling can be characterized as \cite{WikipediaContributors2018i}:
++ low
++ loose
++ weak
++ high
++ tight
++ strong